 Scheduled Contests: consisting of 10 games and 3-4 play-days/tournaments

 Contests & Practices: Roughly 45 total days

 The YAC Girls Lacrosse program has many highly qualified players at the 5/6th, 7/8th grade level.
 However, it is inherently unfair to have roster spots go to players who are less than fully committed to playing lacrosse during the spring season.
 We understand and are sensitive to certain situations that may occur making it difficult for your daughter to participate in 100% of the events.

 As a result, ALL families & players selected for travel teams acknowledge & agree:

-To make the YAC Girls Travel Lacrosse team their priority program for the entire Spring season.
-Should a conflict arise between a scheduled event as per the calendar and another athletic/performance event, the player is expected to play in the YAC Girls Travel event with the exception of attending another lacrosse related activity.
+To make the YAC Girls Travel Lacrosse Team their priority program for the entire Spring season.
+Should a conflict arise between a scheduled event as per the calendar and another athletic/performance event, the player is expected to play in the YAC Girls Travel event.

 A mandatory 90% or greater attendance for all scheduled travel events (including practices, team meetings, games and tournaments) i.e If the season has 30 scheduled events, players are required to participate in 27 of them and permitted to miss a total of 5.